 |Vol. 2, Article 1||Moritani, et al.|

-D. MRS (TE 144 ms, PRESS) shows inverted lactate peaks, an increased glutamate/glutamine (Glx) peak and decreased NAA peak.
+B. MRS (TE 144 ms, PRESS) shows inverted lactate peaks and decreased NAA.

-E. MRS (TE 35 ms, PRESS) shows lactate peaks and an increased glutamate/glutamine (Glx) peaks.
+C. MRS (TE 35 ms, PRESS) shows increased lactate and glucose.

 Return to Neurographics